Everything You Need To Know

 Star of the Week:

 Each week I pull a name to be our Star of the Week.
 This is the person who we focus on learning about, as well as filling a special role in the classroom.
-This person gets to walk at the front of the line, conduct Calendar, fill the estimation jar, and take the attendance to the office.
+This person gets to walk at the front of the line, conduct Calendar, and other special jobs around the classroom.
 An additional perk of being Star of the Week is that they get to have sharing and bring in something from home.
 I discourage all electronics and other pricey items.
 The Star of the Week needs to complete the poster and return it to school so that we can celebrate them on Friday.
 Each Friday, we will learn about the poster, then each student will complete a page about why our friend is special.
 These pages will be put in a book for the student to keep.

 Each child only has the opportunity to be Star of the Week once during the year due to the number of days.
 When every student has had the opportunity, we start Star of the Day.
 The only difference is the student has only 1 special day, and we do not make another book, poster or page for the estimation jar.

-I am in the classroom every morning and typically every afternoon until late.
 Please feel free to contact me with any questions, comments, concerns or a chat.
 It is best to set up an appointment so as to have my ultimate, undivided attention.
 Without prior warning, I typically spend the mornings preparing for the day, and afternoons are devoted to the release of the students into good hands.
 My first priority is to the safety of the students.
-Also, please know that if I walk out in an orange vest, it means that I have duty that day.
-I still want to talk to you, however, I need to get to my position.

-Please feel free to write me a note.
+Please feel free to send me a message on Parent Square.
 I will make sure to read it and get back to you promptly.

 There are conferences held two times this year where we will discuss the academic and social progress of your child.
 I look forward to being able to meet each of you individually.